Gayathri4801/NASSCOM-VSD-IAT/DAY-5/SKY_1_readme.md

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/83a376d9-2894-44a5-aae4-824818f4197e)
 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/c4ceaacd-fbc5-47e8-a32f-6ecd840e926a)

-7. Now we have to identity which one we should picking up.
+7. Now we have to identify which one we should picking up.
    In 1st way we can see 2 bends to reach source to target.
 In 2nd way only 1 bend is there.
 Any route with single bend is prefferable in case of algorithm.
 This Maze algorith is used for global routing.
 For 1 path it is easy. when we are making millions connections then this algorithm will consume more time.Because it has to store all paths information.

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/6834f714-bb42-4d2b-8067-4fd635395152)

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/b709132f-2e6d-4d89-8a5d-1c7aa5a517bf)

 Green paths are routing paths.

 ## Design Rule Checks (DRC)

 While we are routing it's not about only connecting two points. we need to take care certain rules that we are follow while routing.
 These rules say that when you are trying to build two wire there should min spacing, distance between that two wires.
 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/66bcf2b3-8761-4b29-a6f6-941db2403773)

-3 basic Rules are,
-Width, Spacing, Pitch.
+3 basic Rules are -->  Width, Spacing, Pitch.

 Width of wire, There are some techniques to build the wires.
 Those techniques reffered as photolithography.
 Photolithography is used light to build these wires.
 Light has got certain minimum wavelength.  with that min wavelength it can draw certain min width of the wire.
 Considering that we come up with some rules, say that the optical wavelength of the light can build a wire with certain width.  wee can't go below that width.
 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/3b9c7e6b-ca08-4c49-a857-d95268fb930b)